RyanSchool8/DuckworthIndividualPrimerProject/README.md

 9/7/15 2:18am - uploaded images used for displaying and edited the simple.cgi script.
 9/7/15 3:34pm - updated the simple.cgi file to contain formatted html if there is an error parsing the query string or if there is no query string provided.
 Also updated the file to get some library information from a remote server.
 The index.html file was updated to give the option of getting the remote library information or not.
 9/7/15 3:38pm - .htaccess file was added on a testing basis.
+9/7/15 9:14pm - file permissions changed for the simple.cgi file in the repository.
+Turned off the rewrite engine for the .htaccess file because of unknown rewrite base on /~steve/.
+(Also, can't have both /~rad25961/ and /~steve/x/y/z as a rule that works for both)